draperlaboratory/VaderModularFuzzer/docs/coremodules/core_modules_configuration.md

 Default value: `false`

 Usage: Records all SUT stdout/stderr to files.
 These file names default to `stdout` and `stderr` in the `forkserver/` directory under the output directory.

+### `AFLForkserverExecutor.enableAFLDebug`

+Value type: `<boolean>`

+Status: Optional

+Default value: `false`

+Usage: Sets the `AFL_DEBUG` environment variable which causes AFL instrumentation to print more debug information on stderr.
+Can be useful for debugging instrumentatation issues, such as map size, shared memory or cmplog issues.
+Use with `debugLog` to inspect it.

 ### `AFLForkserverExecutor.stdout`